mar10/grunt-yabs/README.md

         clean: undefined,         // Repo must/must not contain modifications?
         branch: ['master'],       // Current branch must be in this list },
-      // 'bump': increment manifest.version and synchronize with other JSON files.
+      // 'bump': increment manifest.version and synchronize other JSON files.
       bump: {
         // bump also requires a mode argmuent (yabs:target:MODE)
-        inc: null,                // Used instead of 'yabs:target:MODE'
+        inc: null,                // Override 'yabs:target:MODE'
-        syncVersion: true,        // Only increment master manifest, then copy version to secondaries
+        syncVersion: true,        // Only increment master manifest, then copy
+                                  // version to secondaries
-        syncFields: [],           // Synchronize entries from master to secondaries (if field exists)
+        syncFields: [],           // Synchronize entries from master to
+                                  // secondaries (if field exists)
-        space: 2,                 // Used by JSON.stringify when files are written
+        space: 2,                 // Indentation used when writing JSON files
         updateConfig: "pkg",      // Make sure pkg.version contains new value },
-      // 'run': Run arbitrary grunt tasks (must be defined in the current Gruntfile)
+      // 'run': Run arbitrary grunt tasks
       run: {
-        tasks: [],
-      },
+        tasks: [] // (Tasks must be defined in the current Gruntfile) },
       // 'commit': Commit all manifest files (and optionally others)
       commit: {